angular/angular/aio/content/guide/reactive-forms.md

 ### Replace the form control value

-Reactive forms have methods to control the values programmatically as well as declaratively, which gives you the flexibility to update the control’s value without user interaction.
+Reactive forms have methods to change a control's value programmatically, which gives you the flexibility to update the control’s value without user interaction.
 The `FormControl` provides a `setValue()` method which updates the value of the form control and validates the structure of the value provided against the control’s structure.
 For example, when retrieving form data from a backend API or service, you would use the `setValue()` method to update the control to its new value, replacing the old value entirely.

-The form control allows you to enter text manually if you choose.
 The following example adds a method to the component class to update the value of the control to _Nancy_ using the `setValue()` method.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.ts" region="update-value" title="src/app/name-editor/name-editor.component.ts (update value)">